joemoose/psiops/docs/combat.md

 ### Applicable Attack Roll Attributes

-The *applicable attribute* for your *attack roll* depends on how you describe the attack.
+The *applicable attribute* for your *attack roll* depends on how you describe your combat action.
 Examples follow:

 | Attribute | Example Attack |
 | - | - |